 Of the overall obese population, a subset struggles with binge-eating disorder (BED).
-Statistics on binge-eating disorder include:
+Statistics include:

 Research suggests that obese binge eaters differ from obese non-bingers in several ways.
 They appear to be different in terms of eating pathology and general psychopathology (Lee et al., 1999).
-Obese binge eaters have:
+Obese binge eaters:

-Those with binge-eating disorder overeat in two kinds of ways:
+Those with binge-eating disorder overeat in two ways: